Find Affordable College Courses

 Valparaiso, IN

 You’ll join some of the best and brightest minds around you if you attend Valparaiso University.
 The school came in at #2 on this year’s Best Radio, TV & Digital Communication Master’s Degree Schools in Indiana list.
-Valpo is a small private not-for-profit school located in the suburb of Valparaiso.
+Valpo is a small private not-for-profit school located in the large suburb of Valparaiso.

 Full Radio, Television & Digital Communication at Valparaiso University Report